RoboJackets/software-training-old/projects/week_5/Instructions.md

 $ ros2 launch traini_bringup joystick_control.launch.py
 ```

-In rviz, you should see the robot, the obstacle detections (similar to Project 2), and the map being published by the mapping node.
+Once you've finished implementing the mapping node, you should see the robot, the obstacle detections (similar to Project 2), and the map in rviz.
 As you drive your robot around, you'll see the map get updated with the obstacles seen at that location.
 After a bit of exploring, your map should be complete, showing all of the red obstacles present on the floor mat.

 ![Animation of working mapping output](working_fake_localizer.gif)